RestorationsSOS.com - Fire and Water Damage Restoration

 What Causes Ice Dams?

-Warmth coming up through the roof melts the snow, accumulated on the roof during cold seasons.
-Melt water flows down the roof, under a "blanket" of snow, into the gutter, where they freeze due to colder conditions.
+Ice dams lead to water damage and other roof and drain damage.
+What are ice dams?
+What causes ice dams?
+How to prevent ice dams?
+How to deal with ice dams?Warmth coming up through the roof melts the snow that has accumulated on the roof during winter.
+Melted water flows down the roof, under a "blanket" of snow, into the gutter, where it freezes due to cold conditions.
 Eventually, ice accumulates in the gutter stopping melting snow from draining properly.

-For ice dams to occur there must be snow on the roof, and, at the same time, higher portions of the roof's external surface must be above 32° F while lower surfaces are below 32°F.
+For ice dams to occur there must be snow on the roof and, at the same time, higher portions of the roof's external surface must be above 32° F while lower surfaces are below 32°F.

 Preventing Ice Dams

 Generally, ice dams can be prevented by controlling the heat loss from a structure.
-To control heat loss from your structure you must check the insulation periodically and make sure that it is properly installed and not damaged or wet.
+To control heat loss from your home you must check the insulation periodically and make sure that it is properly installed and not damaged or wet.

 Once wet, insulation must be dried out.
 In some cases, and depending on the extent of the damage, you might need to discard the insulation and replace it with new insulation.